Hiba-GA/Hiba-GA/README.md

 ## Hi there 👋 I'm Hiba
-A dedicated Full-Stack Software Engineer with experience in modern technologies.
-Focused on writing clean code, learning quickly, and taking responsibility.
-Seeking to contribute to building reliable systems in a professional technology company.
+A results-driven Software Engineer with hands-on experience in full-stack development and cloud-based systems.
+Demonstrates strong proficiency in modern programming languages, frameworks, and scalable architecture design.
+Known for writing clean, maintainable code and adapting quickly to new technologies.
+Aspires to leverage technical expertise and problem-solving skills to deliver reliable, high-impact solutions that support organizational growth and innovation.
 <!--
 **Hiba-GA/Hiba-GA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.